eficode-academy/istio-katas/01-basic-traffic-routing.md

 rule and **must** exist.
 In kubernetes this is a **service** and generally takes a form like `reviews`, `ratings`, etc.

-- The **weight** field can be used to specify the distribution of traffic.
+- The **weight** field can be used to specify the distribution of traffic, Within a single route.

 - The `mesh` field in the gateways block is a reserved keyword used to imply **all** sidecars in the mesh.